rithmschool/javascript_computer_science_exercises/doubly_linked_lists_exercise/readme.md

 ### set

-This function should insert a node at the beginning of the DoublyLinkedList.
-It should return the node removed.
+This function should find a node and replace its val or return undefined if the node is not found.

 ### _get